gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 Click here for additional information and to purchase <a href="https://permalinkmanager.pro?utm_source=wordpress">Permalink Manager Pro</a>.

 * **Taxonomies support**<br/>Taxonomies are fully supported in the premium version (categories, tags & custom taxonomies).
 You may adjust individual term permalinks or change them all at once using "Permastructures".
 * **WooCommerce support**<br/>Permalink Manager Pro may be used to change the URL addresses of WooCommerce products, tags, categories, and attributes.
-For example, you may use the plugin to <a href="https://permalinkmanager.pro/docs/tutorials/woocommerce-permalinks-manager/">remove the /product-category and /product from WooCommerce permalinks</a>.
+For example, you may use the plugin to <a href="https://permalinkmanager.pro/docs/tutorials/remove-product-category-woocommerce-urls/">remove /product/ and /product-category/ from WooCommerce URL</a>.
 * **Custom fields support**<br/>Only Permalink Manager makes it possible to <a href="https://permalinkmanager.pro/docs/tutorials/how-to-use-custom-fields-inside-wordpress-permalinks/">add custom fields to WordPress permalinks</a> without the need for any technical skills on the part of the user.
 * **Extra redirects**<br/>You can define extra 301 redirects (aliases) for any post, page, or term.
 Additionally, you may assign a redirect URL to each post/term, which will take users to any external URL address.
 For each element, the redirect URLs might be specified separately.